One needn’t have a special Valentine, to be one.

 Drawing #17 created with Eastern Drawing Free by JinHee Park

-My mother is extremely smart, curious, and adventurous.
-She also likes to drive fast.
+My mother likes to drive fast.
+Very fast.

-Being adventurous — and in a hurry — requires sharp eyesight.
-To ensure she is at 100% on the highway, mom gets kudos for having her cataracts removed today!
+She also holds four degrees, is MENSA smart, curious and adventurous.
+Being adventurous and in a hurry, requires sharp eyesight.
+To ensure she clocks in at 100% on the highway, Mom gets kudos for seeing past her fear and having her cataracts removed today!

 Drawing #16 created with MyPaint Free by MyMedia